Ingleborough: Geology

-The striking appearance of Ingleborough from all directions and from a great distance is due to the unusual geology of the underlying rock.
-The base of the mountain is composed of ancient Silurian and Ordovician rocks which are exposed in the valley bottoms to the north of Ingleton.
-A belt of Carboniferous Limestone, the 'Great Scar Limestone', some 600 ft thick, lies on top of this.
+The distinctive appearance of Ingleborough, recognisable from all directions and from a great distance, is a result of its unique geology exposed by tectonic uplift and glacial erosion.
+It is bounded on its southwestern flanks by the degraded fault scarp of the Craven Fault System, the vertical displacement of which is some 1400 metres here.
+During periods of icesheet expansion the summit likely protruded above the ice forming a nunatak whilst glaciers carved the valeys that separate Ingleborough from its neighbours to the north and east, in doing so, revealing a succession of underlying rocks.
+The base of the mountain is composed of ancient Silurian and Ordovician 'Ingletonian Rocks', which can be seen in the valley bottoms to the north of Ingleton.
+Above this, and separated by an unconformity, lies a belt of Carboniferous Limestone, the 'Great Scar Limestone', some 600 ft thick.
 Due to the limestone's permeability, all the streams flowing down from the mountain are engulfed upon reaching it, falling into a number of potholes.
-Above lies the layered Yoredale Series of sedimentary rocks, predominantly shale and sandstone, and generally concealed by the peat but revealed in the escarpments about 1700 ft up.
-There are also layers of harder limestone sandwiched between the softer rocks which have been eroded faster, and which protect the layers beneath them, leading to the 'tiered' effect.
-The whole mountain, however, is protected from erosion by a cap of Millstone Grit approximately 100 ft tall.
+On top of this lies the layered Yoredale Series of sedimentary rocks, predominantly shale and sandstone, and generally concealed by the peat but revealed in the escarpments about 1700 ft up.
+There are also layers of harder limestone sandwiched between the softer rocks, which have been eroded faster, and which protect the layers beneath them, leading to the 'tiered' effect.
+The higher reaches of the mountain are protected from erosion by a cap of Millstone Grit approximately 100 ft tall.
 The rock above the Millstone Grit layer has been eroded away, which explains the comparative flatness of the summit.
 A good explanation of the geology and scenery of the area is given in Waltham.

 The view

-Important mountain peaks visible from Ingleborough are listed here, clockwise from north, with their distance in miles and bearing in degrees.
-The furthest peak visible is Manod Mawr in Snowdonia, North Wales, 103 mi away on a bearing of 218 degrees.
+Marilyns visible from Ingleborough are listed here, clockwise from north, with their distance in miles and bearing in degrees.